ycolagelo/FinTech-Case-study/ReadMe.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stack share to find this information.)
+Some of the technology used my Mogo include HTML5, CSS3, JavaScript for front end development.
+MySQL is used to manage data information.
+AWS and Docker are used for cloud storage.

 ## Landscape: